ilinieja/angular-large-lists/README.md

 * It should be possible to easily add new data type and create another list.

+Bonus features:

 * It should be possible to search item and filter list.
 In case of payments, we should be able to search by type, there's no need to search by specific payment fields.

-Bonus features:

 * Add item details view with single list item.
+    * `/users/:id` - returns single user
+    * `/countries/:id` - returns single country

 * Handle empty dataset.